Kinetic theory of gases: Viscosity and kinetic momentum

+where $\alpha_\eta$ is a term that tends to zero in the limit of infinite dilution that accounts for excluded volume, and $\eta_c$ is a term accounting for the transfer of momentum over a non-zero distance between particles during a collision.

 Thermal conductivity and heat flux

 Following a similar logic as above, one can derive the kinetic model for thermal conductivity of a dilute gas:

 Consider two parallel plates separated by a gas layer.
 Both plates have uniform temperatures, and are so massive compared to the gas layer that they can be treated as thermal reservoirs.
 The upper plate has a higher temperature than the lower plate.
 The molecules in the gas layer have a molecular kinetic energy $\varepsilon$ which increases uniformly with distance $y$ above the lower plate.
 The non-equilibrium energy flow is superimposed on a Maxwell-Boltzmann equilibrium distribution of molecular motions.